 Though high-profile celebrity suicides in recent years have brought suicide into the national spotlight, a longstanding stigma has stifled open dialogue, enabling myths and misconceptions to fester, say experts.
 This can leave everyone, including educators, ill-equipped to respond after a tragedy like Clovis’s or to get students the interventions they need before they reach a breaking point.

-In responding to the suicides, Clovis district staff determined that expanding mental health resources, such as counselors, while necessary, was not enough to meet all students’ needs and could be a barrier that many children (and their families) might not overcome.
+In responding to the suicides, Clovis district staff determined that expanding counseling services, while necessary, was not enough to meet all students’ needs and could be a barrier that many children (and their families) might not overcome.
 Working collaboratively with support of professionals in fields such as health and law, staff developed a multifaceted effort to get everyone—teachers, parents, and students themselves—involved to improve mental health and wellness on campuses.

 “I think what we experienced as a community was a reflection of society as a whole, and that is this reticence to talk about suicide—that if we talk about it, we’re going to plant the idea,” said David Weber, one of the district’s lead psychologists.
 “But we know [now] that’s not true, and if we’re really going to prevent suicides, we have to have people comfortable talking about it, and even asking that hard question, ‘Are you thinking about suicide?’”